Dervoo/MarketplaceNFT/README.md

 ## Instruction for test usage

 Create nft collection contract and pass it to list NFTs also remember to mint NFTs earlier to choose them to be listed by their ID.
+Also change address in addressess file for Marketplace smart contract address.

 ![Bez tytułu](https://user-images.githubusercontent.com/30512638/214577911-77ec2a1f-ca81-4a9b-93c5-b6e07278f9c1.png)